 Whether you are a retiring physician, a physician looking for a second career, a physician wanting to work from home, or simply facing physician burnout and looking for a career alternative, we’re here to help you explore your options.

 Why Doctors Are Leaving Medicine

 Increasingly, doctors are not happy with their jobs.
-Blame it on a troubled healthcare system, longer hours with minimal pay increases, heavy documentation, increasing higher education costs, or even more demanding patients.
+Blame it on a troubled healthcare system, longer hours with minimal pay increases, heavy documentation, increasing higher education costs, or post-pandemic stress.
 But the truth is, doctors are citing burnout at the highest rates in history.